dlt-hub/verified-sources/CONTRIBUTING.md

 ```
 4. Push to your fork
 5. Make a PR to a master branch of this repository (upstream) [from your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 You can see the result of our automated testing and linting scripts in the PR on Github.
+6. If you are connecting to a new datasource, we will need instructions on how to connect there or reproduce the tests data.
-6. Wait for our code review/merge.
+7. Wait for our code review/merge.